 To enable your connector with actionable message, you can provide one or more target URLs.
 This is one or more domains corresponding to URLs that will process the actions.
 Your target URL can correspond to the top level domain or the subdomain of the TLD.
 They need to be https enabled URLs.
 Example:

-Choose whether your Connector needs to work with Office 365 Groups, Inbox or both.
+Your connector can work on Office 365 Groups and Inbox.
 Make sure your users will benefit from those Connectors in those communication spaces.

 Once you save the connector information, the html code snippet for the Connect to Office 365 button is generated.
 The name, logo, description, company website & events you shared are displayed to a user when he tries to add a new configuration or view an existing one.

 Once your connector is published to our catalog, users would be able to configure your connector from within Office 365.
 When users try to configure your connector from within Office 365, they would be taken to the link you provide in the Landing page for your users.
 So we recommend that you provide a deep link to the page in your product where you would add the connect button.
 Alternately, you can direct the user to documentation on your website on how to configure the connector on your website.

 The Connect button helps your app obtain a webhook to the Group authorized by your users.
 Copy the generated html snippet for the Connect to Office 365 button and add it to your app.
 To use the Connect button your application would need an HTTPS redirect URL to receive the response.
 Implement the redirect URL you specified at the time of registration to listen on the query parameters

 <a href="https://outlook.office.com/connectors/Connect?state=myAppsState&app_id=a3c4ef20-68aa-42e1-b037-f75624dacf21&callback_url=http://localhost:3000/callback"> <img src="https://o365connectors.blob.core.windows.net/images/ConnectToO365Button.png" alt="Connect to Office 365"></img> </a>